tudat-team/tudat-developer-docs/source/primer/docs/sphinx.rst

 Sphinx Documentation
 ====================

+The instructions to update the tudat developer documentation you are reading or to write new sections is available in :ref:`Getting Started with Documentation`.

+The remainder of this page is currently under construction.

 .. code-block::

     sudo apt-get install  texmaker gummi texlive texlive-full texlive-latex-recommended latexdraw intltool-debian lacheck libgtksourceview2.0-0 libgtksourceview2.0-common lmodern luatex po-debconf tex-common texlive-binaries texlive-extra-utils texlive-latex-base texlive-latex-base-doc texlive-luatex texlive-xetex texlive-lang-cyrillic texlive-fonts-extra texlive-science texlive-latex-extra texlive-pstricks